GaryCarneiro/linuxbook/chapter2.md

 In the above example **MOV** and **ADD** are Instructions to the processors.
 These are similar to functions in High Level computer language. **MOV** and **ADD** are instructions while anything following that line are arguments or operands to the instructions.

 To further elaborate the operation we are **MOV**ing 20 to a special place in Processor called Registers.
-Registers are closest to the CPU and are embedded on the Processor chip.
+Registers are closest memory to the CPU and are embedded on the Processor chip.
 Once we move 20 to a register called *EAX* ( which is short-form of Extended Accumulator) we **ADD** 10 to EAX.
 The result, which is 30 is stored back in *EAX* register.